 New recycling technology has been developing an artificial intelligence to help programs to sort plastics effectively and affordably in order to stop recyclable materials from being sent to landfills.

 More importantly, Wang says, the bin can recognize different types of plastics including PET (polyethylene terephthalate) and HDPE (high-density polyethylene).
-“This machine can classify different (types) of waste including glasses, metal cans and plastics,” says Wang.
+“This machine can classify different (types) of waste including glasses, metal cans and plastics,” affirms Wang.

 Why this recycling technology is an example of a circular economy